ReneFabricius/weighted_ensembles/README.md

 This ensembling method employs LDA model for combining every pair of classes, therefore, it requires training.

 ## Algorithm description
-WeightedLDAEnsemble training and prediction phases can be described by the following diagram.
+WeightedLinearEnsemble training and prediction phases can be described by the following diagram.
 <img src="https://github.com/ReneFabricius/weighted_ensembles/blob/master/Weighted%20LDA%20Flowchart.svg" height="800" />
 First, the ensemble constituing probabilistic classifiers need to be obtained.
 This can be done either by training them, or by using pretrained models.
 Then we need to obtain probabilistic classifications from these constituent models for samples in the LDA training dataset.